sueszli/repetitive-neural-nonsense/README.md

 -   download dataset ✅
 -   register organization on "codabench" ✅
 -   implement:
-    -   baseline from the "ebnerd-benchmark" projects ✅
+    -   the baseline from the "ebnerd-benchmark" projects ✅
     -   the "gru" model from the "recommenders" project
     -   one algorithm of choice
--   optimize
+-   improve (check out the "ebnerd-benchmark" project for ideas)
 -   test
 -   write report
 -   submit to "codabench"